Maine Wage Garnishment Laws

 Unpaid Taxes

 Federal tax levies under the Internal Revenue Code, and Maine Revenue Services collections, bypass the consumer-credit cap entirely.
 The amount left to the worker is governed by a separate exemption table tied to filing status and dependents, not by the twenty-five percent rule or the forty-times floor.
+What a creditor can reach also depends on how property is held between spouses, which Maine treats on its own terms — see how Maine divides marital property.

 Federal Student Loans